rednafi/rednafi.com/content/misc/dynamic_menu_with_select_in_bash.md

 ---

 Whenever I need to whip up a quick command line tool, my go-to is usually Python.
-Python's solutions tend to be more robust than their Shell counterparts.
+Python's CLI solutions tend to be more robust than their Shell counterparts.
 However, dealing with Python's portability can sometimes be a hassle, especially when all you want is to distribute a simple script.
 That's why while toying around with `argparse` to create a dynamic menu, I decided to ask ChatGPT if there's a way to achieve the same